yoni1/mspzap/README.md

   -h, --help   show this help message and exit
   --check      Count the redundant files and their total size.
   --list       List the redundant files and their sizes.
-  --zap        Zap the files.
+  --zap        Zap the files (admin required).
-  --move PATH  Move the files to the specified directory.
+  --move PATH  Move the files to the specified directory (admin required).
 ```

 To use `--zap` and `--move` you will need to run the script as an administrator.